 Watch Replays on TV Royale

 Another last minute tip is to watch TV Royale.
 It has a list of replays from the most skilled and highest players in the world, or just exciting battles.
 This will help beginners get an idea of what works, what doesn’t, and how to be strategic rather than just stampeding forward.
 Watch card placement and other things to get better.
+Additionally, you’ll see decks that work.
+However, it takes practice so don’t be surprised if you get a deck from a top player and don’t win right away.
+Practice makes perfect.

 Last but not least, Clash with Ash is a popular YouTuber who makes videos for Supercell.
 He offers a little of everything and has some helpful tips for beginners and more.
 Also watch videos from GamingWithMolt or Nickatnyte for troop ideas.